arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 ### Integrity

 I "walk my talk."
 Every word I say I do, I'm honest to them and apply to every aspect of my life.

+### Win-Win Mentality

+I always go to win-win decisions.

+### Abundance Mentality

+There is wealth for everyone in this world.

 ## Values